 When asked about whether they ever tried to reach out to other members of the gore community, TT added, “I’ve never actually talked to anybody on a gore site, the comments are usually ‘still fuckable’ or some other stupid bullshit that I can’t relate to.
 I think I like gore because I can’t imagine feeling so ‘insert emotion’ that I would hurt someone, so I find it fascinating.”

-And like TT mentioned previously, it’s that fascinating element to gore content that always makes them come back to it.
+And like TT mentioned previously, it’s that fascinating element of gore content that always makes them come back to it.
 Just like we may easily get glued to the endless scrolling through videos of puppies doing cute things, others are pulled towards images depicting stabbings, empaling and horrifying accidents.
 Even though the types of stimulation received watching those two types of content are different for most of us, a ‘nervous system arousal’ still takes place.

 Our heart beats faster, our blood pressure increases, our pupils dilate—both acts are thrilling in opposite ways.
 Though almost everyone can handle puppy love just fine, it’s easier to get overwhelmed by the type of stimulation that gore content comes with.